-New and improved utility infrastructure will be encouraged and supported in order to meet the identified needs of the community subject to other the community of New Milton, the District Council and the National Park Authority.
+New and improved utility infrastructure will be encouraged and supported in order to meet the identified needs of the community subject to other

+6.20 The purpose of design policy is to ensure that development creates pleasant, healthy and sustainable places to live.
+This is a shared ambition of the community of New Milton, the District Council and the National Park Authority.
 The policy requires high quality in design of all new development that contributes positively to the private and public realm (including streets and open spaces), protects and enhances heritage assets, valued townscape and landscapes and creates accessible and healthy environments rich in biodiversity.
 It also take the opportunity to continue to encourage housing typologies suited to younger people and families.